On pp elimination and stability in a continuous setting: Abelian structures with a homomorphism to a compact group

 By Theorem 3.3 we have to show that they satisfy the same $pp^{*}$-formulas.
 Let $\phi^{*}({\bar x}, {\bar y})$ be a $pp^{*}$-formula $\exists {\bar z}(\phi({\bar x}, {\bar y}, {\bar z}) \wedge ({\bar f}({\bar x}) = {\bar r}) \wedge ({\bar f}({\bar y}) = {\bar s}) \wedge ({\bar f}({\bar z}) = {\bar t}))$.
 Then for any ${\bar b}$, $\phi^{*}({\bar x}, {\bar b})$, if consistent, defines a coset of the group defined by $\exists{\bar z}(\phi({\bar x}, {\bar 0}, {\bar z}) \wedge {\bar f}({\bar x}) = {\bar 0} \wedge {\bar f}({\bar z}) = {\bar 0})$.
 And two such cosets are equal or disjoint.
 Let us assume that $M\models \phi^{*}({\bar a}_{j}, {\bar b}_{i})$ and show $M\models \phi^{*}({\bar a}_{i}, {\bar b}_{j})$ We may assume that there is $k$ with $i < k < j$.
 Let $j' > j$.
 By indiscernibility $M \models \phi^{*}({\bar a}_{j'}, {\bar b}_{j})$.
 So $\phi^{*}({\bar x}, {\bar b}_{i})$ and $\phi^{*}({\bar x}, {\bar b}_{j})$ are equivalent (define the same set).
 We also have, by indiscernibility, that $M\models \phi^{*}({\bar a}_{k}, {\bar b}_{i})$.
 Hence also $M\models \phi^{*}({\bar a}_{k}, {\bar b}_{j})$, and so again by indiscernibility, we have $M\models \phi^{*}({\bar a}_{i}, {\bar b}_{j})$.
 Good.

 By a symmetric argument we have $M\models \phi^{*}({\bar a}_{i}, {\bar b}_{j})$ implies $M\models \phi^{*}({\bar a}_{j}, {\bar b}_{i})$.

 \end{proof}

+\begin{Example} Let $f$ be a homomorphism from $(\Z,+)$ to the circle group $S_{1}$ by mapping $1$ to an ``irrational rotation".
+So $f(\Z)$ is dense in $S_{1}$.
+Then the approxmate CL-theory of $((\Z,+), f, S_{1})$ is stable. \end{Example}

+In \cite{Tran-Walsberg} it is shown that expanding $(\Z,+)$ by the preimage of a small interval around the identity of $S_{1}$ under $f$ is dp-miniimal, hence by \cite{Conant} unstable, {\em as a first order structure}.
+There is no contradiction as, there will be no additional induced first order structure on $(\Z,+)$, in the sense of Definition 2.18.

-\begin{Remark} It might be natural to ask the question whether, if $G$ is a FOL group (with additional structure) and $C$ is a compact group and $f$ a homomorphism $G$ to $C$ and $(G,f,C)$ is stable (in the CL) sense, then this is explained by the existence of a stable expansion of $G$ where $C = G/G^{00}$ after passing to a saturated model.
-However then $C$ (or rather the image of $f$) will be profinite.
-Thus Corollary 3.8 gives a negative answer to the question, as we can of course find examples of our structures $(A,f,{\mathbb T})$ where ${\mathbb T}$ is not profinite. \end{Remark}
+Finally, it might be natural to ask whether, if $G$ is a first order expansion of a group, $C$ is a compact group, $f$ is a homomorphism from $G$ to $C$ and $(G,f,C)$ is stable as a CL-structure, then this is explained by the existence of a stable first order expansion $G'$ of $G$ such that $C$ is a quotient of $G'/(G')^{00}$ (after passing to a saturated model).
+However then $C$ has to be profinite (as $(G')^{00} = (G')^{0}$).
+Example 3.9 gives a counterexample.